Tomato Spotted Wilt Virus (TSWV)

 • Remove and destroy infected plants.

-• Plant lettuce upwind from susceptible crops when possible.
+• Plant lettuce upwind from susceptible crops.
 Thrips are often blown to other plants by wind.

 • Maintain good weed control.
-Weeds can be a host and reservoir of TSWV.
+Weeds can be a host TSWV and reservoir.
 Good weed control on field edges and in backyards can reduce the chance of infections.